StuDownie/Qsee/README.md

 # Uses your browser to authorise...
 $ firebase login

-# Set your home directory to be called 'dist' when you run this
+# Setup "hosting' and call your home dir "dist" when you run this
 $ firebase init
 ```

 ## Secure Firebase

 Go to **Firebase console > authentication** and create some email user accounts to access the app.
-Then add the below rules, and include the user ID from any accounts you created that you want to modify settings, or upload images to the display screen.
+Add the below rules, and include the user ID from any accounts you created that you want to modify settings, or upload images to the display screen.

 **Database rules**